How We Position Your Business

 Not every company in your space is a competitor.
 Competitors are the specific alternatives your prospects are actually considering.

-• Who else is in the final round when we win deals?
+• Who else is in the final round when you win deals?

-• Who else is in the final round when we lose deals?
+• Who else is in the final round when you lose deals?

 • Who do prospects mention by name in conversations?